DylanLawless/DylanLawless.github.io/_topic/precision_med/pharmacogenomics.md

 Option [4] they do not want their personal genetics, but are willing to estimate their relatedness to others in a genetic database and therefore calculate a probability of accuracy for this drug-gene information. e.g. both parents are Swiss and therefore based on the population they have probability of X that their genotype is Y.

 Q: Is it realistic to assume that it will be feasible based on the fact that the sequencing cost is decreasing ?
-Irrelevant in this case, but yes, whole genome seq is sometimes < 200CHF will likely be common soon.
+Irrelevant in this case, but yes, whole genome seq is sometimes below 200CHF will likely be common soon.

 Q:  We plan to use polyphen and/or sift in order to discriminate between those types of variants.
 Is that a good idea?
 That is a good start.
 CADD score is also pretty well known among physicians.